Eastern Transport Plan (ETP) 2035 - FAQs

 You can also contact the Eastern Transport Team by email

-What is the Eastern Transport Plan (ETP)?
+What is the ETP?

-What area does the Eastern Transport Plan (ETP) cover?
+What area does the ETP cover?

 - Antrim and Newtownabbey Borough Council (ANBC);